forem/forem/CONTRIBUTING.md

 ### Where to contribute

-All [issues](https://github.com/thepracticaldev/dev.to/issues) labeled with `approved` are up for grabs.
-For clarification on how we label issues, check out their definitions [here](https://github.com/thepracticaldev/dev.to/labels).
+All [issues](https://github.com/thepracticaldev/dev.to/issues) labeled with `help wanted` are up for grabs.

+- `good first issue` are issues meant for newer developers.
+- `type: discussion` are issues we haven't decided to move forward with, or need more information before proceeding.

+While PRs without an associated `help wanted` issue may still be merged, please note that the core team will prioritize PRs that solve existing issues first.
+We strongly encourage creating an issue before working on a PR!

-When in doubt, ask a [core team member](https://github.com/thepracticaldev/dev.to/#core-team)!
-You can mention us in any issues or ask on the [DEV Contributor thread](https://dev.to/devteam/devto-open-source-helpdiscussion-thread-v0-1l45).
-Any issue with the `good first issue` tag is typically a good place to start for anyone new to the project.
-For newer developers, try `entry-level` issues.
+When in doubt, ask a [core team member](https://github.com/thepracticaldev/dev.to/#core-team) by mentioning us on the issue.

 **Refactoring** code, e.g. improving the code without modifying the behavior is an area that can probably be done based on intuition and may not require much communication to be merged.